kreft/iDynoMiCS/README.md

 		- roughness_fig_s5_s6.py, roughness_graph.py
 		  Files contained in the biofilm_manuscript_results_analysis/roughness folder

-4. Biofilm competitions (where damage accumulation rate, 0.1 h-1, is not proportional to specific growth rate, maximum 0.6 h-1; Fig. 4 of the manuscript)
+**4. Biofilm competitions (where damage accumulation rate, 0.1 h-1, is not proportional to specific growth rate, maximum 0.6 h-1; Fig. 4 of the manuscript)**
 	- Aims of simulations:
 		- Determine the fittest strategy for cells growing in a biofilm.
 These were carried out prior to realising that damage accumulation rate must be made proportional to specific growth rate.